edubart/nelua-lang/docs/pages/libraries.md

 This is a list of built-in libraries in Nelua.
 {: .lead}

-To use a library use `require 'libraryname'`{:.language-nelua}.
+To use a library, use `require 'libraryname'`{:.language-nelua}.
 {: .callout.callout-info}

-This page is under construction and very incomplete.
+This page is under construction and is very incomplete.
 {: .callout.callout-info}

 ## arg

-[Arg library](https://github.com/edubart/nelua-lang/blob/master/lib/arg.nelua) allows to use command line arguments from the entry point.
+The [arg library](https://github.com/edubart/nelua-lang/blob/master/lib/arg.nelua) allows to use command line arguments from the entry point.

 | Variable Name | Description |
 |---------------|------|